rdeioris/glTFRuntime-docs/README.md

 # Features

-* Allows to load Static Meshes, Skeletal Meshes, Animations, Cameras, Hierarchies, Materials and Textures from glTF 2.0 Embedded (.gltf) or Binary (.glb) files.
+* Allows to load Static Meshes, Skeletal Meshes, Animations, Cameras, Lights, Hierarchies, Materials and Textures from glTF 2.0 Embedded (.gltf) or Binary (.glb) files
+* Extensive API accessible from both C++ and Blueprints
+* Pluggable support for more file formats (OBJ, STL, FBX and MagicaVoxel extensions already available at https://github.com/rdeioris/glTFRuntime/blob/master/README.md#plugins)
-* Assets can be loaded on the fly both in PIE and Packaged Games.
+* Assets can be loaded on the fly both in PIE and Packaged Games
-* Assets can be loaded from the filesystem, http servers or raw json strings.
+* Assets can be loaded from the filesystem, http servers, the clipboard, commandlines output or raw json strings.
-* Assets can be compressed with gzip (will be decompressed on the fly)
+* Assets can be compressed with gzip or lz4 (will be decompressed on the fly)
 * Assets can be archived in zip files (they will be extracted and decompressed on the fly)
 * Supports generating ad-hoc Skeletons or reusing already existing ones (a gltf Exporter for Skeletons is included too)
-* Non skeletons/skins-related animations are exposed as Curves.
+* Non skeletons/skins-related animations are exposed as Curves
-* Full support for PBR Materials
+* Full support for PBR Materials.
 * Support for the Specular/Glossiness extension (KHR_materials_pbrSpecularGlossiness)
-* Support for glTF 2.0 Sparse Accessors
+* Support for glTF 2.0 Sparse Accessors.
-* Support for multiple texture coordinates/channels/uvs
+* Support for multiple texture coordinates/channels/uvs.
-* Allows to define Static Meshes collisions (Spheres, Boxes, Complex Meshes) at runtime as well as PhysicsAssets for SkeletalMeshes.
+* Allows to define Static Meshes collisions (Spheres, Boxes, Complex Meshes) at runtime as well as PhysicsAssets for SkeletalMeshes
-* StaticMeshes can be imported as SkeletalMeshes (with a single root bone) and the opposite.
+* StaticMeshes can be imported as SkeletalMeshes (with a single root bone) and the opposite
 * Support for MorphTargets
 * Support for merging multiple meshes on the same skeleton
 * Support for Vertex Colors
 * Support for VRM extensions
-* Preliminary support for Audio Emitters (MSFT_audio_emitter, wav files supported, vorbis and opus will be available soon)
+* Preliminary support for Audio Emitters (MSFT_audio_emitter, wav files supported, check https://github.com/rdeioris/glTFRuntimeAudio for Opus, Vorbis and MP3)
 * Support for KHR_mesh_quantization
 * Async StaticMesh and SkeletalMesh loading
-* Support for KHR_materials_variants
+* Support for KHR_materials_variants, KHR_materials_clearcoat, KHR_materials_unlit, KHR_materials_ior, KHR_materials_emissive_strength
 * Support for EXT_mesh_gpu_instancing
 * Support for MSFT_lod (https://github.com/rdeioris/glTFRuntime-docs/blob/master/LOD.md)
+* Support for EXT_meshopt_compression and KHR_mesh_quantization
+* Support for DDS textures
+* Support for KHR_lights_punctual
-* Support for KHR_materials_clearcoat
+* Support for Texture Streaming

 Platforms supported are: Win64, Linux, Mac, Android, iOS, Linux Arm64 and Hololens2